symphoniesboreales/symphoniesboreales/content/en/understanding-symphonies.md

 In these tracks, the spruce budworm outbreak of the 1970s and 1980s caused a very high mortality in the corresponding stands.
 Nevertheless, this wide space, cleared up in a very short period of time, allowed a strong growth of the surviving trees, audible by the explosive chorus of very high-pitched notes at the end of the tracks.

+{{< figure src="/img/Part_Foret_ancienne_perturbee.png" width="500" class="img-responsive" caption="Simplified sheet music of one of the symphonies obtained from an old-growth forest significantly disturbed by a spruce budworm outbreak We can clearly see a strong growth decline caused by the budworm slightly before 1980 followed by a burst of growth." >}}

 # The case of paludification.

-{{< figure src="/img/Part_Foret_ancienne_perturbee.png" width="500" class="img-responsive" caption="Exemple de partition obtenue pour une vieille forêt perturbée par la tordeuse des bourgeons de l’épinette.
-On peut très bien observer le fort déclin de croissance dû à la tordeuse peu avant 1980 et l’explosion de croissance qui s’ensuit pour les survivants" >}}

 {{< figure src="/img/Foret_paludifiee_V2.png" width="500" class="img-responsive" caption="Schematic representation of a paludified old-growth forest." >}}

--The death of trees, individually or by group, is an intrinsic part of the dynamics of old-growth forests Therefore, this mortality does not cause a decline in these forests.
+- The death of trees, individually or by group, is an intrinsic part of the dynamics of old-growth forests Therefore, this mortality does not cause a decline in these forests.
--The decline of an old-growth forest can be observed when the growth of trees is weakened by external factors, preventing younger trees to replace the older ones.
+- The decline of an old-growth forest can be observed when the growth of trees is weakened by external factors, preventing younger trees to replace the older ones.
 This eventually leads to the gradual opening of the stand, until its complete disappearance after several centuries or millennia.
--In boreal forests, this process can be seen in poor drainage conditions that, when combined with extreme weather conditions, eventually turns the soil into a peat bog.
+- In boreal forests, this process can be seen in poor drainage conditions that, when combined with extreme weather conditions, eventually turns the soil into a peat bog.
 This process is called “paludification”.
 In this environment, trees no longer find adequate conditions for their growth; the stand progressively declines.
 Only a forest fire, by burning the soil, can revive the forest’s dynamics.

 <div class="row">